BORN IN 1967 IN ESSEN, GERMANY

-Stefan Heyer is an artist living and working in Hamburg, Germany.
-His gestural abstracts are an exploration of histories, both personal and shared, and are inspired by pop culture, political issues, nature and postmodern alienation.
+Stefan Heyer and his gestural abstracts are an exploration of histories, both personal and shared, and are inspired by pop culture, political issues, nature and postmodern alienation.
 Stefan’s works are extremely layered, as he drips paint, scrawls words on the canvas, and mixes mediums including oil and acrylic paints, crayon, pencil, marker, and digital photographs.
 Stefan obscures any tangible points of reference, enabling the viewer to discover new meaning in his works.

-Stefan has exhibited his works in shows and art fairs across Europe in cities including Hamburg, Berlin, Vienna, and Brussels.
+Stefan has exhibited his works in shows and art fairs across Europe in cities including Hamburg, Berlin, Genova, Vienna, and Brussels.
 His first solo exhibition was at Mono Gallery in Hamburg.
 Most recently, he has a solo show titled Corridors at Gudbergnerger in Hamburg.
-In october 2018 he'll take part in The Other Art Fair in London.
+In october 2018 he will take part in The Other Art Fair in London, in 2019 The Other Art Fair in L.A.

 (saatchiart.com, One to watch Feature)